RESEARCH SERVICES PROVIDED

 We provide extensive research following standards as prescribed by the Board for Certification of Genealogists.
 Creating family histories and obtaining access to New England historical resources is our specialty.

 - Research plan consulting

-- Training and education for schools and communities
+- Training and education for groups and individuals

 Visit the companion website, BFM Research: Genealogy Training and Education for additional information on how to get started on a family history.